wp-plugins/sz-comment-filter/readme.txt

 = Does the log data becomes too large? =

-the log data are max 10 records.It's overwritten from old data.
+The log data are max 10 records.It's overwritten from old data.

 = What about trackback post? =